Modular Vs. Manufactured Homes: What’s The Difference?

 Zoning Laws For Modular And Manufactured Homes

-Modular homes are subject to the same zoning laws as site-built homes, another characteristic that makes them more like traditional homes than manufactured ones.
+Modular homes are subject to the same zoning laws as site-built homes, likewise making them more like traditional homes than are manufactured homes.

-Manufactured homes are constructed according to a code administered by HUD and the local building code.
-The foundation for manufactured homes is also up to local code.
-When it comes to zoning, this means that local ordinances on land use can restrict where manufactured homes can be placed.
+Manufactured homes are constructed according to a code administered by HUD.
+The foundation for manufactured homes also depends on local building codes.
+With zoning, local ordinances on land use can restrict where manufactured homes are placed.

-For example, if a manufactured home is built for a specific state and the buyer cancels their order, the home must be resold to a buyer in that state.
+For example, if a manufactured home is built for a specific state and the buyer cancels their order, the home may need to be resold to a buyer in that state.

-If you’re more interested in saving money and the ability to move your house from one place to another, a manufactured home may be the better option for you.
+However, if you’re more interested in saving money and having the ability to move your house from one place to another, a manufactured home may be the better choice for you.

-If you’re thinking about financing a manufactured home and are ready to move forward in the home buying process, apply online today.
+Thinking about financing a manufactured home and ready to move forward in the home buying process?
+Start an application online today.

 Related Resources